 I do like my Rohan, but like all coats made of that type of lightweight material, they are prone to damage in the woods from snagging on brambles, branches etc. so if I’m at work in the woods I wear a Faljraven Anorak No.8; these are expensive but real workhorses that can take whatever you throw at them.

 Whilst you don’t lose as much heat through your legs as you do through your torso, it’s important that they are kept warm and dry.
 I picked up a couple of pairs of Musto moleskin trousers for £25 each a few years ago and really like them as they are hard wearing, warm and comfortable.
-But there is a big downside – moleskin is just heavy duty cotton so they are really troublesome if they get wet; they take ages to dry out again for one thing and, of course, heat is conducted away from your body much, much quicker if you are wet.
+But there is a big downside – moleskin is just heavy duty cotton so they are really troublesome if they get wet; they take ages to dry out again for one thing and, of course, heat is conducted away from your body much, much quicker if you are wearing wet clothing.
 I haven’t really worn them much recently and now tend to go with lightweight, quick drying trousers.

 If it is wet, I often wear gaiters; I’ve got a pair of Cordura gaiters in olive green, made by Tasmanian Tigers that were £16 on Amazon.
 I’ve recently added some Berghaus Deluge waterproof overtrousers to my kit.
 They come in a variety of leg lengths as well as waist sizes, which is useful for me as I’m quite tall.